 The Company leases office, warehouse and showroom facilities and certain equipment under operating leases.
-Rent expense for the years ended December 31, 2010, 2011 and 2012 totaled \$15.3 million, \$14.5 million and \$13.3 million, respectively.
-The following is a schedule of minimum annual lease payments (in thousands).
+Rent expense for the years ended December 31, 2011, 2012 and 2013 totaled \$14.5 million, \$13.3 million, and \$14.4 million, respectively.
+Including leases abandoned during 2013, the following is a schedule of minimum annual lease payments (in thousands).